What is Trodelvy?

 - Nausea and vomiting.
 Nausea and vomiting are common with Trodelvy and can sometimes be severe.
-Before each dose, you will receive medicines to help prevent nausea and vomiting.
+Before each dose of this medication you will receive medicines to help prevent nausea and vomiting.
 You should be given medicines to take home with you, along with instructions about how to take them to help prevent and treat any nausea and vomiting after you receive Trodelvy.
 Call your healthcare provider right away if you have nausea or vomiting that is not controlled with the medicines prescribed for you.
-Your healthcare provider may decide to decrease your dose or stop treatment if your nausea and vomiting is severe and cannot be controlled with anti-nausea medicines.
+Your healthcare provider may decide to decrease your dose or stop this medication if your nausea and vomiting is severe and cannot be controlled with anti-nausea medicines.

 - decreased red blood cell count